NotIlya4/YetAnotherMarketplace/README.md

 - `ProductService` Provides products, brands and product types.

 ### Logging
 Services use serilog + seq for logging.
-Gateway generates request id and propagates it to forwarding request `x-request-id` header so you can track logs for same request among services.
+Gateway generates request id and propagates it when forwarding request in `x-request-id` header thus you can track logs for same request among services.

 ### CI/CD
-Services repositories have actions for build application, run unit and integration tests, publish image to dockerhub.
+Service repositories have github actions workflows for build application, run unit and integration tests and publish image to dockerhub.

 ### Authorization
 Authorization is done by `AccountService` that utilize jwt and refresh tokens.
 Gateway expects jwt token in `Authorization` header.